Irkutsk, Russia: What to pack, what to wear, and when to go [2023]

 October

-If you go to Irkutsk in October, you will notice that it is cold and somewhat snowy.
-Expect it to rain about a third of the time and snow 5-10 days this month.
+If you go to Irkutsk in October, you will notice that it is pretty cool and somewhat snowy.
+Expect it to rain a bit less than half of the time and snow a bit less than half of the time.
 Daytime temperatures are in the 40s F (single digits C).

 What to wear/what to pack: